minagark/PlatformerRL_SB3/README.md

 ### Example agent
-This is a video of a DQN agent I trained for a total of 1.8 million steps. https://github.com/minagark/PlatformerRL_SB3/blob/main/Example%20Agent%20-%201.8m%20Steps%20Trained.mov Eventually, it gets stuck and doesn't know where to go; perhaps more training is needed, and/or tweaked hyperparamters.
+This is a video of a DQN agent I trained for a total of 1.8 million steps. https://github.com/minagark/PlatformerRL_SB3/blob/main/Example%20Agent%20-%201.8m%20Steps%20Trained.mov

+### In progress:

+In certain situations, the agent gets stuck and doesn't know where to go.
+Additional training and hyperparameter optimization in progress.

-## Potential future improvements/projects
+## Future improvements/projects

 * Improve the current model on the current environment; it still has some kinks to work out.
 * Make the game go on forever rather than having a limit but slowly increase the speed of the rising lava until it becomes impossible to escape.
 Train the agent on this version of the game.